-Born in Vienna on November 9th 1914, Hedwig Eva Maria Kiesler earned notoriety at the age of 19 swimming nude in the film ‘Ecstasy’ - one of the first films to include nudity.
+Hedwig Eva Maria Kiesler earned notoriety at the age of 19 by swimming naked in the film ‘Ecstasy’ - one of the first films to include nudity.

 At the age of 20, she married Fritz Mandl, a munitions manufacturer linked to fascists – Mussolini and Hitler allegedly attended parties at their house.
 It was during these parties with engineers and weapons experts that Lamarr developed an understanding of military devices.

-Mandl was incredibly controlling and disapproved of her acting career – he allegedly tried to buy up all copies of Ecstasy – and in 1937 Lamarr, with ambitions to be an actress, escaped to Paris with her jewels.
+Mandl was incredibly controlling and disapproved of her acting career – he allegedly tried to buy up every copy of Ecstasy.
+In 1937 Lamarr, her heart set on Hollywood fame, escaped to Paris with her jewels.

-She made across the Atlantic, arriving on the ‘Normandie’ complete with a contract at MGM (the most prestigious studio in Hollywood) and a new name “Hedy Lamarr”, after the dead silent-screen Barbara La Marr.
+She made her way across the Atlantic, arriving on the ‘Normandie’ complete with a contract at MGM (the most prestigious studio in Hollywood) and a new name: “Hedy Lamarr”, after the dead silent-screen Barbara La Marr.

-Her debut in Algiers (1938) made her a star and she was known as “The Most Beautiful Woman in the World”.
-Hollywood didn’t know what to do with her, putting her in mediocre films, she turned down roles in classics like ‘Casablanca’ (1942) and ‘Laura’ (1944).
+Her debut in Algiers (1938) made her a star and she was soon known as “The Most Beautiful Woman in the World”.
+Hollywood didn’t know what to do with her and put her in mediocre films, although she turned down roles in classics like ‘Casablanca’ (1942) and ‘Laura’ (1944).

 Frequency hopping and the patent

-When the war started in 1939, Lamarr (like so many Europeans exiled in Hollywood) wanted to help.
+When the war started in 1939, Lamarr (like so many Europeans exiled in Hollywood) wanted to help her adopted home country.

-She was upset by news German U-Boats were torpedoing civilian ships so teamed up with George Antheil (a composer she met at a party) and started thinking of ways a torpedo could be made more accurate.
+She was upset by news that German U-Boats were torpedoing civilian ships, so she teamed up with George Antheil (a composer she met at a party) and started thinking of ways a torpedo could be made more accurate.